Drishtee0406/Drishtee0406/README.md

 ### 🧑‍🎓 Academic Projects
 - Conducted literature reviews and data analysis for case studies in **Responsible AI & Urban Systems**
-- Assisted in **environmental impact assessment modelling** using public datasets
+- Worked on **environmental impact assessment modelling** using public datasets
 - Built reports & visuals using **Python, Excel, Power BI**
 - Designed an **ETL pipeline** for a fictional Hogwarts DB (Python + SQL)
 - Developed an **early-stage diabetes prediction model** using a medical dataset in Python